Introduction

 Decision rules is the new requirement of the ISO/IEC 17025 standard that has a lot of people confused.
 Don’t let it intimidate you!

-You simply need to describe how you decide whether a result passes, fails, or is indeterminate.
+You simply need to describe how you decide whether a result passes or fails.

 In this section, you will learn: